Elements of a Las Vegas, Nevada DUI

-Being charged with a DUI in Nevada often feels like it's a foregone conclusion.
+Being charged with a DUI in Las Vegas often feels like it's a foregone conclusion.
 It is designed and feels like a mechanical process from the initial traffic stop to the alcohol testing.
 That is because it is.
-A Nevada DUI is a very straightforward case.
+A Las Vegas DUI is a very straightforward case.
 Unlike traditional criminal cases, there is rarely a question of if they have the right person or mental state to commit a crime.
-In most Nevada DUI cases, the most fruitful attacks are against the State's methodology or conclusions.
+In most Henderson or Las Vegas DUI cases, the most fruitful attacks are against the State's methodology or conclusions.
 Those can include:

 - Whether the officer administered field sobriety tests correctly.

 - Whether a nurse collected a sample of your blood or breath within the statutorily required two-hour period.